 West Sacramento, CA 95605

+- What is the processing time?
 The profile is usually available within 10 days from the date POST receives the request.

-POST will accept faxes at (916) 227-5271 or emails to Profile Requests.
-Because email and FAX transmittals are not secure, your personal information could be at risk.
-POST does not take responsibility for information sent via email or FAX.
+- Can I FAX or email the request?
+POST will accept emails to POST Peace Officer Verification of Employment.
+Because email transmittals are not secure, your personal information could be at risk.
+POST does not take responsibility for information sent via email.
 Instant downloading of your POST Profile is available through the POST Website to law enforcement personnel who create a PASS account and link their POST ID.
 If you work for a POST-participating department that has access to the Electronic Data Interchange (EDI) System, you may be able to obtain your profile more expeditiously within your department.

+- Can a POST-participating agency request profiles for the entire agency?
 Yes, an agency may request profiles for all agency employees or a specific employee category; i.e., sworn peace officers only, reserve peace officers only, records supervisors, or dispatchers only.
 Agency requests must be submitted on agency letterhead and must be signed by the department head or designee.
 Agencies using the Training Management System (TMS) software may request profile information formatted for that system.
 Agencies participating in the POST Electronic Data Interchange (EDI) System may immediately access agency-specific, POST profiles using EDI when only a few profiles are needed.
 Alternatively, instant downloading of each users POST Profile is available through the POST Website to law enforcement personnel who create a PASS account and link their POST ID.